himanshusharma-1/ML-PROJECT/README.md

 Column Descrition - TheraBank_Column_Description.xlsx

-1. Read the column description and ensure you understand each attribute well
+1. Import the datasets and libraries, check datatype, statistical summary, shape, null values etc
+2. Check if you need to clean the data for any of the variables

-2. Study the data distribution in each attribute, share your findings.
-(10 points)
+3. EDA: Study the data distribution in each attribute and target variable, share your findings.

-3. Get the target column distribution.
+    ● Number of unique in each column?
+    ● Number of people with zero mortgage?
+    ● Number of people with zero credit card spending per month?
+    ● Value counts of all categorical columns.
+    ● Univariate and Bivariate analysis
+4. Apply necessary transformations for the feature variables

-4. Split the data into training and test set in the ratio of 70:30 respectively
+5. Normalise your data and split the data into training and test set in the ratio of 70:30 respectively

-5. Use different classification models (Logistic, K-NN and Naïve Bayes) to predict the likelihood of a liability customer buying personal loans (30 points)
+6. Use the Logistic Regression model to predict the likelihood of a customer buying personal loans.

-6. Print the confusion matrix for all the above models (10 points)
+7. Print all the metrics related for evaluating the model performance

-7. Give your reasoning on which is the best model in this case and why it performs better?
-(10 points)
+8. Build various other classification algorithms and compare their performance
+9. Give a business understanding of your model